YoustinaZak/UAV_Navigation_System/README.md

    - The temperature sensor data is read and converted to Celsius from the raw output of the MPU6050.

 ## Prerequisites
-- STM32 development environment (e.g., STM32CubeIDE or Keil uVision)
+- STM32 development environment (e.g., STM32CubeIDE )
 - Basic understanding of C programming and embedded systems
 - Familiarity with **Dependency Injection** and hardware abstraction techniques